lprekon/fekan/README.md

 `fekan` is fully functional, but there are a number of improvements to make
 - Parity with [Liu et. al](https://arxiv.org/abs/2404.19756)
     - [ ] grid extension
+    - [ ] Adjust coefficients on grid update to match previous function
     - [ ] pruning un-needed nodes
     - [ ] smybolification
     - [ ] visualization
+    - [ ] train via methods other than SGD (Adam, LBFGS)
 - Speed
     - [ ] support multi-threading
     - [ ] support SIMD/parallel computation